 Materials

 We pride ourselves in manufacturing all vacuum products with low or minimal outgassing materials.
-From our electrical feedthroughs, PEEK connectors, In-Vacuum wire, and pressure relief products to our vacuum components; Ceramic stand offs, Kapton Tape, Sealants and in vacuum wiring accessories.
+From our electrical feedthroughs, subminiature-D connectors, wiring components, and pressure relief products to our vacuum components, ceramic standoffs, Kapton tape, sealants and wiring accessories.